gcolbert/ACEM/documentation/ubuntu-development-install.md

 - Once the server is installed, double-click on it and choose :
-"Use Tomcat installation (takes control of Tomcat installation)" in the "Server Locations" panel. **Change the deploy-path** from "wtpwebapps" to "webapps".
+"Use Tomcat installation (takes control of Tomcat installation)" in the "Server Locations" panel. **Change the deploy-path from "wtpwebapps" to "webapps"**.
 Save the file.

 - Now right-click on the server and choose "Add and remove".
 Add the ACEM-web-jsf-servlet project to Tomcat.